Politécnico metro station: Incidents

 On 9 March 2016, two cars derailed when the driver performed a parking maneuver at Politécnico station.
 One of the tires of the penultimate car jammed with the tracks.
 There were around 200 passengers inside the train with no casualties due to the low speed at which it operated.

 On 8 November 2020, Politécnico, Instituto del Petróleo and Lindavista stations were vandalized during feminist demonstrations; walls, screens, handrails, a train, and part of the La técnica al servicio de la patria mural were damaged and graffitied.

 Ridership

-According to the data provided by the authorities since the 2000s, Politécnico station has been one of the busiest stations of the system's 195 stations.
-In the last decade, commuters have averaged per year between 30,200 and 37,100 daily entrances.
-In 2019, before the impact of the COVID-19 pandemic on public transport, the station's ridership totaled 12,624,212 passengers, which was an increase of 187,687 passengers compared to 2018.
-In the same year, Politécnico metro station was the 28th busiest of the system and it was the line's 2nd busiest after Pantitlán.
+According to the data provided by the authorities since the 2000s, Politécnico metro station has been one of the busiest stations of the system's 195 stations.
+Before the impact of the COVID-19 pandemic on public transport, commuters averaged per year between 32,600 and 35,200 daily entrances between 2013 and 2019; the station had a ridership of 12,624,212 passengers in 2019, which was an increase of 187,687 passengers compared to 2018.
+Also in 2019, Politécnico metro station was the 28th busiest of the system and it was the line's second-most used, after Pantitlán.